promkev/steam-recommender/README.md

 1. Compute estimated ratings for all games that user x has not played:
     1. Use cosine similarity to define similarities to unplayed game i
     2. Obtain KNNs of unplayed game i and estimate rating through the average weighted by similarities
-2. Recommend top N games
+2. Recommend top N games by estimated ratings

 ## Dataset
 Source: https://steam.internet.byu.edu/